Creating a union constitution

 • not unfairly discriminatory or prejudicial

-• not contrary to law
+• not contrary to law.

 Objects or purposes

-• must include an object, or a combination of objects, to promote members' collective employment interests
+• must include an object, or a combination of objects, to promote members' collective employment interests.

-• should state all of the union’s objects, in terms that satisfy both its current and longer-term intentions
+• should state all of the union’s objects, in terms that satisfy both its current and longer-term intentions.
+(A union cannot legally undertake activities that fall outside its objects.)

 • may also include objects related to members non-employment interests, for example, providing scholarships for the education of member's children, running holiday homes, securing discount arrangements with retailers.